 Best places to visit during Dussehra is Delhi accentuates a new avatar during Dussehra with hundreds of special stages set up for the Ram Lila musicals.
 Moreover, at various places of Delhi including Chitranjan park, Kashmiri gate etc., there was the establishment of pandals introducing effigies of Goddess Durga.

 And, on the auspicious day of Dussehra, there will be an arrangement of sky-high effigies of Ravana, Meghnath, and Kumbhkaran.
 On the last day of Navaratri, they all set on fire.

 A much-awaited annual event in Gujarat’s calendar, Navratri Mahotsav in Ahmedabad is celebrated with dazzling zeal and merriment.
-Nine nights of hustling midnight buffets, energetic Garba dances and vibrantly colored chaniya cholis, kafni pajamas twirling to the beats of the dhol.
+Nine nights of hustling midnight buffets, energetic Garba dances and vibrantly coloured chaniya cholis, kafni pyjamas twirling to the beats of the dhol.

-Join in for the some Garba and Dandiya dance while you savor the mouth-watering delicacies of Gujarat.
+Best Places to Celebrate Navratri and Dussehra in India to join in for some Garba and Dandiya dance while you savour the mouth-watering delicacies of Gujarat.
 All nine evenings begin with a Pooja for Goddess Durga and continue till the wee hours of mornings.

 Head to Ramnagar, near Varanasi, to watch a 200-year-old tradition of the Ramayana on stage.
 Over month-long performances of various scenes of the Ramayana are held across the town.

 The day of Dussehra marks Rama’s victory over Ravana as a tall effigy of the demon is set on fire in the middle of town.
 The performance of actors is incredibly matchless, as they hardly use mikes and loudspeakers, even when viewers number in the thousands.